HEARING IMPARED: If you need assistance, please call (305) 714-1824.

 Under no circumstances may any participant record or broadcast by any means the proceedings conducted by the Bankruptcy Court.
 The audio recording created and maintained by the Bankruptcy Court shall be the sole basis for creation of a transcript that constitutes the official record of the hearing.

-Absent an emergency, telephone appearances may be arranged by calling CourtSolutions no later than 4:00 p.m. prevailing Eastern Time on the court day prior to the hearing date.
+Absent an emergency, telephone appearances may be arranged by calling CourtSolutions no later than 4:00 p.m. prevailing Eastern Time on the business day prior to the hearing date.
 Any request for a telephonic appearance made after the 4:00 p.m. deadline must be approved by contacting Judge Isicoff’s Courtroom Deputy, Noemi Sanabria at (305) 714-1877, but such request will normally not be granted in the absence of an emergency.

 Pro se debtors appearing at reaffirmation hearings and certain other matters with prior permission may appear by telephone.
-The request must be made no later than two (2) court days prior to the hearing and approved by Judge Isicoff.
+The request must be made no later than two (2) business days prior to the hearing and approved by Judge Isicoff.
 The conference call service fee may be waived for pro se parties who are unable to pay the fee, parties represented on a pro bono basis, and certain governmental entities.

 Telephonic appearances are NOT permitted for the following matters (unless you are merely listening to the proceeding) unless otherwise ordered by the Court: